pcw419/nau-ai/README.md

 B.S.
 Computational and Data Science

 This project sits at the intersection of cognitive science, AI engineering, and applied research.
-It started as a personal tool and is developing toward a platform accessible to others seeking the same kind of self-understanding.
+It started as a personal tool and is gradually being developed toward a platform accessible to others seeking the same kind of self-understanding.

 ---